-Figure 21: s is a sharp wedge, and a Z may be applied.
+Figure 22: s is a sharp wedge, and a Z may be applied.

-Figure 22: Left: s is a blunt wedge.
-Right: Thus, $t \in B'$ , for otherwise L could be applied.
+Figure 23: Left: s is a wide wedge.
+Right: then $t \in B'$, for otherwise L could be applied.

-Figure 23: Left: t is a blunt wedge.
-Right: Thus, $x \in B'$ , for otherwise L could be applied.
+Figure 24: Left: t is a wide wedge.
+Right: then $x \in B'$, for otherwise L could be applied.

-wedge (Figure 23, left), then, since L cannot be applied, the vertex x, adjacent to both v and t, is in B' (Figure 23, right).
-Considering the three cases of how B' goes through x, we conclude that x is a blunt wedge too, the vertex, adjacent to both v and x is in B', and is also a blunt wedge.
-Continuing, we see that if v cannot be attached to B' at a cost of 1, the part of B' that goes around v is one cycle, C, which is the boundary of the Star of David.
-Since v is a vertex of G, the cycle C does not surround a hole in G; thus, C is the outer boundary of G, and G is the Star of David.
+(Figure 24, right).
+Considering the three cases of how B' goes through x, we conclude that x is a wide wedge too, the vertex, adjacent to both v and x is in B', and is also a wide wedge.
+Continuing, we see that if v cannot be attached to B' at the cost of 1, the part of B' that goes around v is one cycle, C, which is the boundary of the Star of David.
+Since v is a vertex of G, the cycle C does not surround a hole in G, thus it is the outer boundary of G, and G is the Star of David. \Box

-An interesting corollary of the above lemma is that G admits a cycle cover by vertex-disjoint cycles.
+An interesting corollary from the above lemma is that G admits a cycle cover by vertex-disjoint cycles.

 Corollary 3.5.
 Let G be a triangular grid graph without local cuts.
-Then, unless G is the Star of David, G admits a cycle cover such that the total length of all cycles in it is equal to the number of vertices of G.
+Then, unless G is the Star of David, G admits a cycle cover such that the total length of all cycles in it equals to the number of vertices of G.

-We prove now that any cycle cover of G by vertex-disjoint cycles can be spliced together into one Hamiltonian cycle through G. We do it by showing that the cycle cover may be modified by local modifications into another cycle cover in which there exist two cycles that "face" each other.
+We prove now that any cycle cover of G by vertex-disjoint cycles can be spliced together into one, Hamiltonian, cycle through G. We do it by showing that the cycle cover may be modified, by local modifications, into another cycle cover, in which there exist two cycles that "face" each other.